The Stages of Human Development: From Birth (Cradle) to Death (Grave)

 A sometimes not so subtle degree of tension, contempt, conflict, and controversy has emerged within the human family.
 This tension has surfaced due to both religious differences between humans and science-versus-religion kinds of disputes.
 For instance, followers of Islam, Christianity, and Judaism generally believe that the world and the first humans began about 6,000 years ago dating back to about 4000 BC (Before Christ).
 Science, on the other hand, places the date for the emergence of modern humans to as far back as 200,000 years ago.
 There is an obvious conflict between science and religion because both dates cannot be correct (that is, either humans appeared on Earth around 4000 BC according to religious doctrine or humans appeared on Earth about 200,000 years ago according to scientific doctrine).
 The fossil evidence appears to support the scientific version of human her/history.

 It is worth noting that, in terms of understanding the meaning of life including the what, the when, and the why of how the world works, the human enterprise of science itself is like a gigantic jigsaw puzzle.
 Scientists are fast and hard at work trying to fit together these trillions of puzzle pieces to form a complete picture of everything there is to know about existence.
 Occasionally, scientist do think that they have found a puzzle piece that fits only to find out later that it was not the correct piece after all.
 Scientists, after tedious and rigorous research, simply proceed to remove the wrong puzzle piece and eventually insert the correct puzzle piece in its place (for instance, Albert Einstein's refinement of Sir Isaac Newton's description of gravity).
 Also worthy of noting is this: The human enterprise of science is not always a slam dunk, bullet-proof, infallible enterprise.
 For instance, scientists still do not clearly understand the evolution of gender.
 How did some species suddenly contain male and female counterparts?
 Scientists, for instance, also do not clearly understand the origins of the Earth's abundant supply of water.
-Peering across the Solar System, where did all of the Earth's water come from?
+Peering across the vast and desolate Solar System, where did all of the Earth's water come from?
+Why did Earth become so hospitable for hosting life and a multitude of life forms?

 What if the scientists are correct about human origins?
 The implications are monumental if scientists are correct.
 One implication of this bit of scientific knowledge is this: It calls into the question the legitimacy of the very foundation on which some religious faiths are based such as Judaism, Christianity, and Islam.
 Where does it leave the followers of these three religious faiths when their core beliefs are contradicted by scientific evidence?
 How do religious followers reconcile or come to terms with contradictions to their faiths raised by science?
 Nobody wants to be taught something which is not true—even something so sacred as religion.
 This ongoing human reconciliation between religious teachings and scientific discoveries is but one of the many tough, sensitive, uneasy, and controversial realities with which contemporary humans must contend.
 Humans have to weigh the scientific evidence and calibrate their belief systems based on which versions of reality make the most sense.
 One thing is certain, and it is this: You can rest assured that the Earth will not spinning on its axis, and the Sun will not stop shining simply because there exist some unresolved metaphysical contradictions and differences within the human family.
 Life will go on, and the Earth will continue in its nonstop orbit around the Sun.